keshavpj1711/python-dsa/Notes/0TheStart/2BasicDS/2BasicDSAQ.md

 - Finally, Calculate and return the sum of all these min vals

 > The most important thing here is to construct these pairs wisely in order to get the maximum sum of the minimums from the pair.

+### Intuition

+A crucial observation is that in each pair `(a, b)`, the minimum value is the one that will be included in our final sum, whereas the larger one is effectively 'wasted' in terms of contributing to the sum.
+Therefore, we should minimize the waste by making sure that the difference between the paired numbers is as small as possible.

+Following steps can be followed to reach the above mentioned idea:

+- sort the array in ascending order
+- now we can simply pair the element with it's adjacent element without worrying about the min difference criteria

+> To find the sum of all minimum elements from each pair, we can add up every second element starting from the first element in the sorted array.

+### Solution

+It's just this small piece of code that will solve this: `sum(sorted(nums)[::2])`